 - 3. Hold the Drive Unit in a big bear hug and slide it onto the Shaft. - 4.
-If the Drive Unit collar does not slide easily onto the Shaft Assembly, do not attempt to force it in but give the OPENER bolt another quarter turn keep doing so until it fits.
+If the Drive Unit still does not slide easily onto the Shaft Assembly, do not attempt to force it in but give the OPENER bolt another quarter turn.
+Keep doing so carefully until it fits.